patchlevel/event-sourcing/docs/subscription.md

     }
 }
 ```
-Mostly you want process the events from the beginning.
+Mostly you want to process the events from the beginning.
 For this reason, it is also possible to use the `Projector` attribute.
 It extends the `Subscriber` attribute with a default group and run mode.